appearin/policy/privacy-policy.md

 > cf. GDPR art.
 6 (1) item f.

-* **Marketing communication in channels outside Whereby.** We may process information that you provide to us as well as public professional information for the purpose of sending you marketing communication for instance through advertising networks, e-mail or phone calls.
+* **Marketing communication in channels outside Whereby.** We may process your e-mail, phone-number and other public professional information for the purpose of sending you marketing communication for instance through advertising networks, e-mail or phone calls.
 > The legal basis for this processing is our legitimate interest cf. GDPR